LAN security options for the server:

-- Whole disk encription (prevents bypassing security by reading the disk with another computer)
+- Whole disk encryption (prevents bypassing security by reading the disk with another computer).

-- On a network not (even indirectly) connected to the internet. (most secure)
+- Network not (even indirectly) connected to the internet.

-- On a network only indirectly connected to the internet.
+- Network only indirectly connected to the internet.

-- On a public network with a firewall or NAT port forwarding blocking all but one port
+- Public network with a firewall or NAT port forwarding blocking all but one port.